CocoaPods/blog.cocoapods.org/README.md

 Get started by running `rake init` this will install the submodules.

-One command to get dev up and running: `jekyll serve --watch`, after the initial `rake init`
+One command to get dev up and running: `rake run`, after the initial `rake init`

 This project uses two submodules:
    `_gh-pages` is the gh-pages of this repo. `rake deploy` will push the built version of the site to that branch and push to the server pulling in any changes.